alormil/phd-minerals-api/README.md

 - Create scrapers that will retrieve relevant data from website and store them in Redis and Mongo DB.
 - Create a RESTful API that will allow to GET, POST, PUT & DELETE products and users using hapi JS Framework

+You can read more details in Wiki : [https://github.com/alormil/phd-minerals-api/wiki](Link URL)

 * Version 0.1.0

 ### How do I get set up? ###